Freedeck/plugin-environment/README.md

 ## Marketplace

 The Marketplace is a built-in section of the Freedeck Companion app that allows users to easily download plugins using [Handoff](https://github.com/Freedeck/handoff).
-You can host your own Marketplace repository as well [using this specification!](http://freedeckex.moonprod.me/Manifest).
+You can host your own Marketplace repository as well [using this specification from FreedeckEx!](http://freedeckex.moonprod.me/Manifest).

 [You can see the default repository raw here.](https://releases.freedeck.app/index.json)